AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-06-06-the-binary-number-system/index.md

 0000000c: 01111001 00001010                                      y.
 ```

-The first line shows a sequence of six bytes, each corresponding to one character in `Hello,`.
+The first line shows a sequence of six bytes, each corresponding to one character in the ASCII string `Hello,`.

-Let's decode the first two bytes using our knowledge of the binary number system and ASCII:
+Let's decode the first two bytes using our knowledge of binary and ASCII:

 - $01001000 = 1(2^6) + 1(2^3) = 72_{10}$.
 Per our ASCII table, this corresponds to $H$.
 - $01100101 = 1(2^6) + 1(2^5) + 1(2^2) + 1(2^0) = 101_{10}$, which is $e$ in ASCII.